cwverhey/HomeBankCSV/README.md

-# HomeBank CSV Converter for ASN Bank & ING Bank 🇳🇱
+# HomeBank CSV Converter for ASN, ING & Triodos Bank 🇳🇱

 If you use the [HomeBank](http://homebank.free.fr/en/index.php) accounting software, you'll probably want to import transaction data from your bank into HomeBank.
-I am a customer of the Dutch ING Bank and the ASN Bank so I made a tool to convert their comma-seperated (CSV) downloads to a CSV file that HomeBank will understand.
+I made a tool to convert Dutch ING Bank, ASN Bank and Triodos Bank comma-separated (CSV) downloads to a CSV file that HomeBank will understand.

 This software is available as Python script and as standalone executables for Windows and MacOS.

 ## Version info

-+ it works :)
+Latest version: 22 may 2019, added Triodos Bank NL, fixed ING debit/credit bug.

 Known bugs/imperfections:
-- if you open the file select dialog on Windows and press cancel, you'll receive a warning message as soon as you quit the program; feel free to ignore that warning until I fix this;
+- if you open the file select dialog on Windows and press cancel, you'll receive a warning message as soon as you quit the program; feel free to ignore that warning;
-- it's not yet possible to drag-and-drop files to the program; I'll look into it.
+- it's not yet possible to drag-and-drop files to the program.

 Check back here if you ever need updates, contact me (bottom of this page) if you're having any trouble.
 I don't want to add an automatic check for updates; to avoid causing any concerns over your privacy this app would better not phone home.